oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

     ![Cloud Code Editor](images/cloud-code-editor.png)

     > **Note**: for **Safari** users:<br>
-    > First, it is not the recommended browser for OCI.
+    > First, it isn't the recommended browser for OCI.
 Firefox or Chrome are fully tested and are recommended.<br>
     > With Safari, if you get a message _Cannot Start Code Editor_, go to _**Settings** > **Privacy**_ and disable _**Prevent cross-site tracking**_.<br>
     > Then open Code Editor again.